 Everything is energy.
 All life is just the different ways energy has taken on form into varying species of being.
 Truth is simply the nature and objective characteristics of how the energy works, along with its different original forms.
 Real knowledge is the proper way to use energy to achieve the highest ideals of Truth.
 The human soul is a form of spiritual energy, but it also uses a type of energy to live.
-Our concepts is the prism through which we transform energy into the emotions we experience.
+Our concepts are the prism through which we transform energy into the emotions we experience.
 So, stress arises when we face a situation and are ignorant of how to use the energy to achieve the ideal.
 Stress can thus be classified as either a buildup of energy or a scattering of energy, i.e. misapplication of energy.

 The mind does not create energy, but transforms it.
 The concepts of our minds are the “codes” through which energy is processed into the “software” of different emotions.
 These codes are the prototypes that, through thought signals, compel the brain to create physiological replicas we experience in the body through chemicals, toxins etc. The composition of these chemicals and their affect on the body is what science categorizes as different emotions, one of which we can label “stress”.

-The Creative Energy from the Source streams unto everything.
+The Creative Energy from the Source streams into everything.
 As every space is filled with oxygen, so is every situation filled with energy.
-Our nose inhales the oxygen, and the lungs cooperates to transform it into carbon dioxide; the same way our mind “inhales” energy, and the “lungs” of our concepts cooperates to transform it into a specific type of energy that becomes a definite emotion.
+Our nose inhales the oxygen, and the lungs cooperates to transform it into carbon dioxide; the same way our mind “inhales” energy, and the “lungs” of our concepts cooperate to transform it into a specific type of energy that becomes a definite emotion.
 So we can absorb a lot of energy, but it is how we process it that creates the pressure we experience as stress.

 All situations, environments, relationships, experiences and contexts is just the strict interplay of heterogeneous and homogeneous forces of energy.
-If the individual assesses his heart, he will arrive at the fact that energy can be dispensed towards us–or a nefarious or benevolent type can even be predominant one that fills a space–but it is our capacity to direct it that either causes the buildup and indiscriminate scattering we call stress… or the rhythmic dispensation we call calm or joy.
+If the individual assesses his heart, he will arrive at the fact that energy can be dispensed towards us–or a nefarious or benevolent type can even be the predominant one that fills a space–but it is our capacity to direct it that either causes the buildup and indiscriminate scattering we call stress… or the rhythmic dispensation we call peace or joy.
 It is when we are reckless or narrow with how to guide this energy engendered in the moment that there is an impact, tension, and duress we call stress.

 If real knowledge clues us into how to properly guide energy, with stress there is a narrowing and squeezing of consciousness that occurs.
 We experience this narrowing as fear and anxiety.
 Contracting inwardly, the scope of our ability to see different possibilities in the moment diminishes.
 We then become bound to fixed and limited ideas, and thus become anxious to realize the narrow concepts in which we place our fading hopes and last chance of attaining our notion of happiness in the moment.
 In this state, we are underutilizing the flow of energy from the Creative Source, so there is a buildup manifested as tension and stress.
 Furthermore, what we are able to dispense is contaminated by the impurity of our viewpoint, so our emanation at this state of stress has an enervating effect.
 But there is problem!
 What?
 No man can stop the flow of energy from on high, he can only lessen the intensity with which it flows through him, so there is gradual buildup of forces, followed eventually by a bursting that manifests as a scattering of some sort.
 So both the buildup and scattering go hand-in-hand, and are a result of a lack of knowledge of how to properly guide energy constructively in this moment.